ZhenweiAn/Dynamic_MoE/README.md

 # Dynamic_MoE
-Inference Code for Paper "Harder Tasks Need More Experts: Dynamic Routing in MoE Models"
+ Paper "Harder Tasks Need More Experts: Dynamic Routing in MoE Models" the code and model will be public in one week